Navigating the College Soccer Recruitment Process: Common Mistakes to Avoid

 ❌ Not Understanding the Levels

-Many international players think U.S. college soccer means big stadiums, TV coverage, and pro-level environments — but that’s only the top 5–10% of programs.
+Many international athletes mistakenly believe that college soccer in the U.S. consists solely of big stadiums, TV coverage, and pro-level environments.
+However, that's true for only the top 5 to 10% of programs.

-👉 Learn about the different levels: NCAA D1, D2, D3, NAIA, NJCAA, USPORT (Canada), and CCAA (Canada).🎯 Not sure what they mean?
-We break it all down here: College Soccer Pathways Blog
+👉 Familiarize yourself with different levels: NCAA D1, D2, D3, NAIA, NJCAA, USPORT (Canada), and CCAA (Canada). 🎯 Not sure what they mean?
+We break it all down here: College Soccer Pathways Blog.

 ❌ Relying 100% on an Agent

-Too many players think an agency will just “get them placed” while they sit back.
-That’s a mistake.
+Some players think an agency will place them while they sit back and relax.
+This is a mistake.

-👉 A good agency should communicate often, involve you in every step, and explain your options clearly.
-But you need to reply quickly, stay engaged, and be part of the process — or you risk losing out on offers simply by taking too long to respond.
+👉 A competent agency should communicate often, involve you in every step, and clarify your options.
+But you need to stay engaged—respond promptly and take an active role in the process.
+Delays in the response can cause you to miss offers.

 ❌ Judging a School TOO SOON

-Don’t dismiss a school just because the website looks outdated or the soccer pitch isn’t a stadium.
+Don’t dismiss a school based on its website or the appearance of its soccer pitch.

 ❌ Unrealistic Scholarship Expectations

-Not every school offers full scholarships — especially not up front and in year 1.
+Not every school offers full scholarships — especially not upfront or in the first year.
 Athletic aid is often stacked with academic or financial aid.

 👉 Be open-minded.
-A 60% scholarship at a strong NAIA school might go further than a 20% scholarship at a low D1 with no support.
+A 60% scholarship at a reputable NAIA school might carry more weight than a 20% scholarship at a low D1 with no support.

-Believing every D1 team plays like a pro academy
+Thinking every D1 team operates like a professional academy

 Underestimating the academic or time demands

-Expecting a full ride without any research or planning
+Expecting a full ride without proper research or planning

-👉 The U.S. college soccer system is incredible — but only if you understand it, prepare for it, and stay realistic.
+👉 The U.S. college soccer system is incredible — but only if you understand it, prepare for it, and maintain realistic expectations.

 ✅ How to Get It Right

-At Primus, we guide athletes through a modern, personalized recruitment process that reflects the current college landscape — not one from five years ago.
+At Primus, we guide athletes through a modern, personalized recruitment process that reflects the current college landscape — rather than outdated methods.

 Here’s what we recommend:

-Focus on the full fit — playing time, academics, culture
+Focus on the full fit — playing time, academics, and culture.

-Use trusted support that actually knows how to help
+Use trusted support that truly knows how to assist you.

 ⚽ Ready to Avoid These Mistakes?

-Whether you’re messaging your first coach or already narrowing down offers, we’ll help you make smarter decisions from day one.
+Whether you’re emailing your first coach or narrowing down offers, we will help you make smarter decisions from day one.

 👉 Work with Primus — and build your future the right way.